medibloc/panacea-mainnet/panacea-3/upgrade-validator.md

 panacead migrate ~/panacea-2-export.json --chain-id panacea-3 > ~/panacea-3-genesis.json
 ```

+7. Change staking-related parameters as discussed so far.
+   TODO: add a link, or this step can be integrated within the `panacead migrate` command.

-7. Verify that the SHA-256 hash of the migrated file is the same as the hash of the genesis file
+8. Verify that the SHA-256 hash of the migrated file is the same as the hash of the genesis file
    on the [panacea-launch](https://github.com/medibloc/panacea-launch/panacea-3/genesis.json) GitHub.
 ```bash
 jq -S -c -M '' ~/panacea-3-genesis.json | shasum -a 256
 ```

-8. Rename the config directory and reset state.
+9. Rename the config directory and reset state.
 ```bash
 mv ~/.panacead ~/.panacea

 panacead unsafe-reset-all
 ```

-9. Move the new genesis file to the config directory.
+10. Move the new genesis file to the config directory.
 ```bash
 cp ~/panacea-3-genesis.json ~/.panacea/config/genesis.json
 ```

-10. Start the daemon
+11. Start the daemon
 ```bash
 panacead start
 # or, sudo systemctl start panacead